Thomas M. Durkin

-Thomas Michael Durkin (born December 26, 1953) is a United States district judge of the United States District Court for the Northern District of Illinois.
+Thomas Michael Durkin (born 1953) is a senior United States district judge of the United States District Court for the Northern District of Illinois.

 Biography

-Durkin was born in Chicago, Illinois.
-He received his Bachelor of Science degree, cum laude, from the University of Illinois at Urbana-Champaign in 1975.
+Durkin was born in Chicago.
+He received his Bachelor of Science degree, cum laude, from the University of Illinois Urbana-Champaign in 1975.
 He received his Juris Doctor degree, cum laude, from the DePaul University College of Law in 1978.
-From 1978 to 1980, he served as a law clerk to Judge Stanley J. Roszkowski of the United States District Court for the Northern District of Illinois.
-From 1980 to 1993, he served as an Assistant United States Attorney in the Northern District of Illinois.
-His leadership positions during that service included Chief of the Special Prosecutions Division, Chief of the Criminal Receiving and Appellate Division and First Assistant United States Attorney.
-From 1993 to 2012, he served as a partner at Mayer Brown LLP, where he handled a wide variety of matters including complex commercial litigation and white collar criminal defense.
+From 1978 to 1980, he served as a law clerk to Judge Stanley Julian Roszkowski of the United States District Court for the Northern District of Illinois.
+From 1980 to 1993, he served as an assistant United States attorney in the Northern District of Illinois.
+His leadership positions during that service included chief of the special prosecutions division, chief of the criminal receiving and appellate division and first assistant United States attorney.
+From 1993 to 2012, he served as a partner at Mayer Brown LLP in Chicago, where he handled a wide variety of matters including complex commercial litigation and white collar criminal defense.

 Federal judicial service

-On May 21, 2012, President Barack Obama nominated Durkin to be a United States District Judge for the United States District Court for the Northern District of Illinois, to the seat vacated by Judge Wayne Andersen who retired in 2010.
+On May 21, 2012, President Barack Obama nominated Durkin to be a United States district judge of the United States District Court for the Northern District of Illinois, to the seat vacated by Judge Wayne Andersen who retired in 2010.
 The Senate confirmed Durkin in a voice vote on December 17, 2012.
 He received his commission on December 19, 2012.
+Durkin assumed senior status on December 26, 2023.